 We’re not about the word count.
-It takes what it takes to communicate your message effectively, however, most of our articles average 500-750 words.
-We’re looking for writing that’s chock-full of current, credible, relevant information that benefits our readers.
+It takes what it takes to communicate your message effectively, however, most of our articles average 1000-1500 words.
+We’re looking for writing that’s 100% original and chock-full of current, credible, relevant information that benefits our readers.

-Some of the topics our readers are interested in include breaking news on cancer treatments and clinical trials as well as screening programs, nutrition and exercise guidelines, sample fitness regimens, meal prep, time savers, stress reducers and other healthy living tips useful to cancer patients before and after diagnosis.
-Check out our blog to get an idea of the types of posts our readers use to help in their daily lives, and get in touch if you think you have something unique to offer.
+Some of the topics our readers are interested in include breaking news on cancer treatments and clinical trials as well as screening programs, nutrition and exercise guidelines, sample fitness regimens, meal prep, time savers, legal help, money savers, stress reducers and other better-living tips useful to cancer patients before and after diagnosis.
+Check out our blog to get an idea of the types of posts our readers use to help in their daily lives and get in touch if you think you have something unique to offer.
 It’s also a good idea to make sure we haven’t already covered the topic several times recently.
-We do not accept for consideration any cartoons, fiction, poetry, or politically-themed or anonymous articles.
+We do not accept for consideration any cartoons, fiction, poetry, politically-themed or anonymous articles.

-All content is subject to a thorough review process by medical professionals to ensure the accuracy of the information presented.
-We reserve the right to edit for content and clarity, but will always do our best to preserve your voice.
+All content is subject to a thorough review process by our editors to ensure the quality and accuracy of the information presented.
+We reserve the right to edit for content and clarity.
+If the content appears anywhere else online or off it will be rejected.

 There is no need to add multimedia to your content; we will add it later.
 However, if you do choose to include any, please note we accept only images, videos and screenshots when they enhance the message and are free from copyright restrictions.

 All work submitted must be original and unique to Cancer Care News.
 We do not publish anything that appears elsewhere on the web.
 If we publish your post on Cancer Care News, we retain the rights to that content.
 We don’t allow republishing on any other website or blog at any time or for any reason.

 Writers must disclose any financial investment in or involvement with the subject of the article for careful review by CCN editorial staff.
 Articles with a known conflicts of interest will be rejected.